AgileVentures/hawaiidoh/readme.md

 From there, have fun :)

+If working in a local environment, keep DEBUG = True.
+If you plan to push to Heroku, and AWS instance may be necessary

 Note: During development, the settings.py file will be changed quite often.
 When running locally, set DEBUG = True

 Also, the following line needs to be commented out